 - Pray together.
 Couples that pray together stay together.
 It doesn’t have to be lengthy.
 Just find a way to do it every day.
 Prayer builds intimacy better than anything.
 Prayer invites God into the midst of your marriage.

 - Join them in their hobby.
 Couples who share a hobby are more prone to have a healthy marriage.
-Does your husband golf?
-Go with him and drive the cart.
-Challenge him to a putting contest.
 Doing things together is fun and can help strengthen your marriage.
 Ecclesiastes 4:9

 - Work out together.
 Go for a jog, a bike ride, or go to the gym together.
 Sweaty time can lead to sexy time!